wheelnext/pep_xxx_wheel_variants/docs/design/base_definitions.md

 ## Variant label, wheel filename

 *Variant label* is a string that is added to the wheel filename to uniquely identify it as a specific variant.
-It defaults to the variant hash, but a custom string up to 8 characters can be used instead to provide a human-readable label for the variant.
+It is a string of up to 16 alphanumeric (plus underscore) characters, and it can be used to provide a human-readable description.
+As an implementation detail, `variantlib` defaults to generating a 8-character hash from variant properties if no custom label is provided.

 Therefore the complete wheel filename follows the following template: